What type of coffee beans are best for making espresso?

 Next up is our pick for the best coffee beans for espresso crema, Lavazza Super Crema Espresso Coffee.
 Lavazza’s been crafting amazing coffee since 1895 and uses beans from different regions together to get one-of-a-kind flavors.
 Lavazza cares about their product and the people and places they source from.

 They work with small farmers in Brazil, Colombia, India, Indonesia, and Vietnam in order to find the best possible beans available.
-This 2.2-pound bag is filled with whole bean, medium roast coffee with sweet notes of honey, almonds, and dried fruit.
+This 2.2-pound bag is filled with whole beans, medium roast coffee with sweet notes of honey, almonds, strawberry, and dried fruit.
 It has a pretty strong aroma and a consistently velvety crema for a wonderful espresso experience.

 Let’s face it!
 You don’t last for more than 120 years if you don’t know what you’re doing.
 Lavazza knows coffee.